🧬

 Are Miniature Bull Terriers good with children?

-They are generally affectionate and playful, but their high energy and boisterous nature mean they are best suited for older children.
+They are generally affectionate and playful, but their high energy and robust nature mean they are best suited for older children who understand how to interact with dogs respectfully.

 Do they require a lot of exercise?

-Yes, they are an active breed that requires daily physical exercise and mental stimulation to prevent boredom.
+Yes, they are an active breed that requires daily physical exercise and mental stimulation to prevent boredom and destructive behavior.

 Are they easy to train?

-Like many breeds, they can be prone to certain genetic conditions, including primary lens luxation and kidney issues, so health testing is vital.
+Like many breeds, they can be prone to certain genetic conditions, including primary lens luxation and polycystic kidney disease.
+Responsible breeders screen for these.

 View Official FCI Standard